Mayonnaisu/manga-image-translator/README.md

 3. Right click on the downloaded .zip file.
 4. Select "Extract Here" with WinRAR or 7-Zip.
 > [!NOTE]
-> If you have **successfully downloaded and installed** MIT from https://github.com/zyddnys/manga-image-translator, you can simply download and run `MIT-updater.ps1` from inside the program root folder to get all my scripts & `requirements.txt` (other modified files not included), assuming your Python virtual environment name is also "venv" and located in the root directory.
+> If you previously have **downloaded and installed** MIT **successfully** from https://github.com/zyddnys/manga-image-translator, you can simply download and run `MIT-updater.ps1` from inside the program root folder to get all my scripts & `requirements.txt` (other modified files not included), assuming your Python virtual environment name is also "venv" and located in the root directory.

 ## INSTALLATION
 1. Open PowerShell as Administrator.